-Our Peer Supporters are individuals with "lived experience" - someone who has who has had challenges that are like yours and they have learned some things about how to manage them.
-Most of the Peer Supporters on Hey Peers are Certified Peer Specialists or Certified Recovery Coaches.
+Our Peer Supporters are individuals with "lived experience" - someone who has had challenges that are like yours and who has learned some things about how to manage them.
+Most of the Peer Supporters on HeyPeers are Certified Peer Specialists or Certified Recovery Coaches.
 This means that they have completed training for helping others.
 They are skillful at listening and helping you to find a path forward.
-Some of our Peer Specialists are licensed therapists or other types of professionals but on Hey Peers they provide peer support.
+Some of our Peer Specialists are licensed therapists or other types of clinical health care professionals, but they only provide peer support on HeyPeers.

 Our Peer Supporters work with participants one-on one and in groups to help them develop options and encouragement for dealing with the issues they are experiencing.
-They help you to create a plan and assist you in making it work.
+They help you to create a plan and assist you making it work.
 They serve as a sounding board and in group meetings help you to try out your ideas or ask questions of others.
 Our Peer Supporters know a lot of different techniques you can consider trying and they also have great group facilitation skills.

 "I am very thankful to have taken part in this meeting.
-Having someone with an outside perspective and experience with the same issues I've been dealing with was very helpful and a new experience to me.
-I hope to connect with more people this way.
-Thanks for listening. ”
+Having someone with an outside perspective and experience with the same issues I've been dealing with was a beneficial and new experience.
+I hope to connect with more people this way."

-“ This experience was a blessing; I came away from the meeting feeling better.
-I related to others and learned more about depression as well as some techniques for recovery. ”
+"The experience was a blessing; I returned from the meeting feeling better, related to others, and learned more about depression and some recovery techniques."

 They illustrate just a few of the reasons peer support is being applied so successfully.

 Certified Peer Specialists (CPSs) have "lived experience" with their condition, giving them credibility with participants that few other members of the health team will possess.
-They have achieved and maintained their recovery, providing a constructive, positive role model for participants, and reducing stigma issues during their meetings.Learn More
+They have achieved and maintained their recovery, providing a construction, positive role model for participants, and reducing stigma issues during their meetings.Learn More

-Finally, although Certified Peer Specialists are skillful and inspiring people, a careful reading of our anonymous comments brings out something that might not be expected.
-The participants are helping each other to heal - it is powerful to talk with others who are having a similar experience.
+Finally, although Certified Peer Specialists are skillfull and inspiring people, a careful reading of our anonymous comments brings out something that might not be expected.
+The participants are helping each other to heal - it is powerful to talk with others who are having similar experience.Learn More

-Much evidence supports that peer support is a critical and effective strategy for ongoing health care and sustained behavior change for people with chronic diseases and other conditions, and its benefits can be extended to community, organizational and societal levels.
+"Much evidence supports that peer support is a critical and effective strategy for ongoing health care and sustained behavior change for people with chronic diseases and other conditions, and its benefits can be extended to community, organizational and societal levels."

-Overall, studies have found that social support has the following positive impact:
+Overall studies have found that social support has the following positive impact: